data2health/architecting_attribution/CodeOfConduct.md

 ## Our Standards

-We believe in behaviors that contributes to creating a positive environment.
+We believe in behaviors that contribute to creating a positive environment.
 These include:

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences